 Gabrielle De Micheli

 I am a PhD student at the University of Pennsylvania working with Nadia Heninger.
 Currently, I am focusing on the mathematical aspects of applied cryptography.
-My work lies at the intersection of Mathematics and Cryptography, with particular research interests in the Number Field Sieve (NFS) algorithm, Zero-knowledge proofs and ideal lattices.
+My work lies at the intersection of Mathematics and Cryptography, with particular research interests in lattice-based cryptography, computational number theory and the Number Field Sieve algorithm.
 I am interested in both attacks and defenses with a particular interest in using mathematical techniques for obtaining a better understanding of the security properties of commonly used cryptographic primitives in real-world applications.

 Here is a link to my CV.